hsinjou0714/COMP303_Winter2019/Assignments/M4-Exercise.md

 1. :star: Extend the previous exercise to include the `serialize` and `deserialize` methods.

 2. :spades: Write unit tests for all the classes of the Solitaire application you have developed so far.
 Compute the coverage of your test suite with EclEmma.

+---
+Note: this content is updated from exercises in [Introduction to Software Design with Java](https://github.com/prmr/SoftwareDesign/blob/master/modules/Module-04.md) by Martin P. Robillard